denham-ed/adventure_capital/README.md

 FINISH!!!

 ### Unfixed Bugs
-There are currently no known unfixed bugs in this programme.
+There are currently no known unfixed bugs in this program.